brettgohre/still_life_rendering_gqn/README.md

 Transfer learning to illustrated dataset

-# Acknowledgements
+# Acknowledgement

-Many, many thanks to the DeepMind authors, Oliver Groth, and Ștefan Săftescu.
-Without them this 4-week project would not have been possible.
+Utmost gratitude and respect to the DeepMind authors for their pioneering contributions.
+Many thanks to Oliver Groth and Ștefan Săftescu -- without their implementation, this 4-week project would not have been possible.

 Paper: